paullockaby/carbon/README.md

 ## Running on Docker

-This volume expects to listen on two ports and have two mounted volumes.
+This volume expects to listen on three ports and have two mounted volumes.
 It needs to listen on port 2003 TCP, 2004 TCP, and 7002 TCP.
 It needs to have `/opt/graphite/conf` and `/opt/graphite/storage` mounted.